Drumshanbo Gunpowder Irish Gin approached us to design a gin tray for Ashford Castle that would be used to serve their gin experience.

 Part of the rebrand was a full redesign of the interior of the shop with custom furniture etc. (photos in different section).

 Payless Car Rental is a car rental agency based in Ireland.

 We work with Payless Car Rental Ireland on a continuous basis designing and developing artwork for their social media pages.
 We have developed a number of social media templates, based on information provided by the client, to distinguish various social media posts while maintaining a uniform look that is within the branding guidelines.

 We also work with Payless Car Rental Ireland on various projects on an ad hoc basis.

-The 2nd event in the series of Irish Craft Beer Festivals.
+The second event in the series of Irish Craft Beer festivals.

 This logo was a modified version of the initial Irish Craft Beer Festival and took inspiration from the Belfast-based visuals/imagery and culture.
 The event itself was a huge success and the logo received fantastic feedback.

 A client approached us with an ongoing interior design project looking for creative direction and finishing.